Pricing

 Select the right providers and tools

 Once you've chosen your approach, shortlist the providers and tools that will power each layer of your stack.
-If you're using payment orchestration, map out the PSPs, acquirers, and methods you'll connect to first.
+If you're using payment orchestration, map out the PSPs, acquirers, and methods you'll connect to first — prioritising by market coverage, approval rate performance, and cost.

 Roll out gradually and test continuously